 - Besserer-Wurtemburg Heritage Conservation District

-Councillor Glen Gower, Chair of the Built Heritage Sub-Committee, said "These awards underline the need to actively and continuously protect and enhance Ottawa’s historic buildings and structures."
+Councillor Glen Gower, Chair of the Built Heritage Sub-Committee, commented that "These awards underline the need to actively and continuously protect and enhance Ottawa’s historic buildings and structures."

 Congratulations to all the winners and participants!